libp2p/specs/autonat/autonat-v2.md

 SHOULD only rely on the nonce and not on the peerID for verifying the dial back as the server is free to use a separate peerID for the dial backs.

+Servers SHOULD determine whether they have IPv6 and IPv4 connectivity.
+IPv4 only servers SHOULD refuse requests for dialing IPv6 addresses and IPv6 only servers SHOULD refuse requests for dialing IPv4 addresses.

 ## RPC Messages